Hexagon/croner/README.md

 The expressions of Croner are very similar to the ones of Vixie Cron, with a few additions and changes listed below.

-*   In croner, a combination of day-of-week and day-of-month will only trigger when both conditions match.
-An example: ```0 20 1 * MON``` will only trigger when monday occur the first day of any month.
-In Vixie Cron, it would trigger every monday AND the first day of every month.
-Vixie style can be enabled with `legacyMode: true` from version `4.2.0` and is default from `5.0.0`.
-See issue [#53](https://github.com/Hexagon/croner/issues/53) for more information.

 *   Croner expressions support the following additional modifiers
 	-   *?* A question mark is substituted with croner initialization time, as an example - `? ? * * * *` would be substituted with `25 8 * * * *` if time is `<any hour>:08:25` at the time of `new Cron('? ? * * * *', <...>)`.
 The question mark can be used in any field.
 	-   *L* L can be used in the day of month field, to specify the last day of the month.

-*   Croner also allow you to pass a javascript Date object, or a ISO 8601 formatted string, as a pattern.
-The scheduled function will trigger once at the specified date/time.
-If you use a timezone different from local, you pass ISO 8601 local time in target location, and specify timezone using the options (2nd parameter).
+*   Croner allow you to pass a javascript Date object, or a ISO 8601 formatted string, as a pattern.
+The scheduled function will trigger at the specified date/time, and only once.
+If you use a timezone different from local, you should pass ISO 8601 local time in target location, and specify timezone using the options (2nd parameter).

+*   Croner allow to change how day-of-week and day-of-month is combined.
+By default croner (and Vixie cron) will trigger when day-of-month OR day-of-week conditions match In croner.
+As an example ```0 20 1 * MON``` will trigger on both the first of the month and on each monday.
+If you want to use AND (and in this example only trigger on mondays that also is 1st of the month) you can pass `{ legacyMode: false }`.
+See issue [#53](https://github.com/Hexagon/croner/issues/53) for more information.

 ```javascript
 // ┌──────────────── (optional) second (0 - 59)